 Fred complied, and Priscus took out his new wand.
 It was custom-made in a slightly shadier store than Ollivanders but not in Knockturn Alley.
 He repeated the spell Madam Malkin had taught him and the rich-coloured fabric swept around Fred.
 He looked up in surprise but Priscus did not stop.
 He pointed with the tip of the wand on the parchment and then spoke another spell.
 Immediately the material began cutting itself.

 "Would you like to have silver or golden buttons?"
 Priscus asked.

 "What do you suggest?"
 Fred asked, looking down in fascination as the fabric continued working on its own.

 "I think golden would look better in this case," Priscus said.

 Priscus summoned a small box with golden buttons just as the robe finished.
 He swiftly sewed the buttons onto the robe with a flick of his wand and said:

 Priscus pointed to a mirror, and Fred ran forward to it.
 He turned around and checked it from all angles.
 He turned back to Priscus and said:

 "A real artwork there!
 George, you're gonna love it!"

 "Already done?" the woman asked Priscus in shock.
-He nodded and put the robes to the other pile where the rest of the robes were.
+He nodded and put the robes in the other pile where the rest of the robes were.
 "Oh my, Blanc, you're getting faster than me!
 And how nicely made.
 Maybe I should retire and let you run the shop!"